By Professor Tony Attwood

 This activity is too easy for me

 The cognitive profile associated with autism can include abilities in advance of same age peers.
 The teacher usually presents the activity based on the average abilities of the students in the class.
-Thus, the student with autism may have completed the activity in advance of his or her peers and now has nothing to do and is bored.
+Thus, the Autistic student may have completed the activity in advance of his or her peers and now has nothing to do and is bored.

 The teacher is uninspiring